 Motion Sickness Stuff:

-S has horrible plane sickness and gets extremely nauseous; because of this, we make sure to bring motion sickness medicines, ginger candies, gum, and mints.
+S has horrible plane sickness and gets extremely nauseous, especially with turbulence; because of this, we make sure to bring motion sickness medicines, ginger candies, gum, and mints.
+Not to mention, most airlines in flight meals are not always the best, and sometimes the smell can be so strong that it could make you nauseous.

-I can not fall asleep on a plane without some form of melatonin or sleep pill.
+I can not fall asleep on any airline without some form of melatonin or sleep pill.
 I’ve tried counting sheep, avoiding caffeine, and reading until I’m bored.
-So, unfortunately, I need these on really long flights.
+So, unfortunately, I need these on really long flights, especially when there is turbulence.
 So please only take sleep pills as a last resort.

-We like to pack our vitamins (alright, vitamin gummies, lol) and have them separated by the day.
-Sometimes on long flights, we will be due for a vitamin session.
+We like to pack our vitamins (alright, vitamin gummies, lol) and separate them by the day.
+Sometimes on long-haul flights, we will be due for a vitamin session.

 Want to know how to be comfortable on a long flight?
 For starters, let’s face it, airplane food is horrible for the most part, and you must bring snacks in case you hate what is being served.
-On another note, I’m not going to sit here and tell you to pack super healthy food you hate; let’s be honest, who likes eating only nuts and celery.
+On another note, I won’t sit here and tell you to pack super healthy food you hate; let’s be honest, who likes eating only nuts and celery?

-That doesn’t mean you scour through the middle of the grocery store and bring cookies, chips, and candy; trust me, you will feel horrible eating too much junk food.
+That doesn’t mean you scour through the middle of the grocery store and bring cookies, chips, and candy; trust me, you will feel horrible overeating junk food.
 That’s why we like to bring balanced snacks; fresh fruit and vegetables, granola and nuts, and for our junk food, we get our favorite sweet items and salty snack (hot Cheetos and gummies).

 Instead, we like to use water bottles made explicitly with the traveler in mind; I have researched and gone through so many reviews to find the best travel water bottle, and I finally fixated on a few kinds: collapsible, plastic, and insulated metal.